This information was last updated on June 13, 2018.

 See the project LINKS (in the left sidebar) for haplogroup and regional projects relevant to Driscolls.

 Project administrators cannot recover your password for you.
-They can only tell you the contact emails on an account but cannot alter that contact information.
 You'll need to click "Forgot Your Password?" on the login page.

 Open a support request at FTDNA if you want to merge two kits or have other problems with your accounts.____________________________________

 Unconditional free tests are not given at DNA shows.